Active Learning of Piecewise Gaussian Process Surrogates: Active Learning for Jump GPs

 Our final AL criteria is \textit{Maximum Variance Acquisition}

 Like the first criteria, above, this is an ALM-type, but one which ignores predictive bias.
-Focusing exclusively on variance which is known to produce space-filling designs.
-Consequently, it serves as a straw-man, or baseline in order to calibrate our empirical experiments and illustrations against a sensible benchmark.
+Focusing exclusively on variance is known to produce space-filling designs.
+Consequently, it serves as a sensible benchmark competitor.